PrismarineJS/prismarine-recipe/README.md

 Returns a list of matching `Recipe` instances.

- * `itemType` - numerical id
+ * `itemType` - numerical id or string (bedrock edition)
  * `metadata` - metadata to match. `null` means match anything.

 #### recipe.result

 The output item.
-It's a recipeItem :
+It's a recipeItem or an array of recipeItems (bedrock) :
 ```js
 {
   id:45,